-The second Segment of Marcel Pagnol’s popular trilogy, “Marseille Trilogy,” “Fanny” is the least interesting; the other segments are “Marius” and “Cesar.”
+The second Segment of Marcel Pagnol’s popular dramas, Marseille Trilogy, Fanny is the least interesting one; the other segments are “Marius” and “Cesar.”

 In 1938, Hollywood made the Pagnol film, “Port of Seven Seas,” with Wallace Beery (of all actors) as Cesar, Maureen O’Sullivan as Fanny, and Frank Morgan as Panisse.

-The text later became a Broadway musical, under Joshua Logan’s helm, with music by Harold Rome, and reportedly strong performances by the singer Ezio Pinza as Cesar and Walter Slezak as Panisse.
+The text later became a Broadway musical, under Joshua Logan’s helm, with music by Harold Rome, and strong performances by the singer Ezio Pinza as Cesar and Walter Slezak as Panisse.

-In this saga, Fanny (Leslie Caron, fresh off “Gigi”) is left pregnant, when Marius (Hungarian heartthrob Horst Buchholz) goes off to sea.
-What’s a girl to do She married the charming but old Panisse (Maurice Chevalier, also of “Gigi” fame).
+In this version, Fanny (Leslie Caron, fresh off the Oscar winning musical (Gigi) is left pregnant, when Marius (Hungarian heartthrob Horst Buchholz) goes off to sea.

-Charles Boyer, a romantic lead in Hollywood films of the 1930s, is cast as the old man Cesar.
-When Marius returns and wants to reclaim Fanny and his son, father Cesar dissuades him, and the romance between the youngsters has to remain latent and repressed.
+When Marius returns and wants to reclaim Fanny and his son, father Cesar dissuades him, and the romance between the youngsters must remain latent and repressed.

-For authenticity and films that capture Pagnol’s provincial warmth and genuine charm, you need to watch the French and British versions: “Fanny” was directed by Marc Allegret in 1932, Marius by Alexander Korda, and “Cesar,” the concluding film, by the playwright himself.
+For authenticity and films that capture Pagnol’s provincial warmth and genuine charm, you need to watch the French and British versions.
+“Fanny” was directed by Marc Allegret in 1932, “Marius” by Alexander Korda, and “Cesar,” the concluding film, by the playwright himself.

 Oscar Alert